 Recent Law Changes For DUI: First-Time DUI Can Be A Felony

 Recent Colorado law changes have made a fourth in a lifetime DUI a class 4 felony, with a potential prison sentence of up to six years.
 Other crimes which can comprise the three prior offenses to get a driver to a felony level are DUI per se, DWAI, vehicular homicide involving alcohol, and vehicular assault involving alcohol.
 Any combination of these crimes, with a new DUI, will result in the DUI being charged as a felony DUI.
 In fact, if you have three of these offenses on your record, your FIRST DUI can be a felony.

 At court, your lawyer will have an opportunity to speak with the district attorney and judge.
 The goal is to evaluate where the DA is coming from and either set the matter for trial or work out a plea agreement.
 Plea agreements can vary widely and their terms will impact the level of your probation term, treatment requirements and fines.
 Before your lawyer sets your case for trial, be sure you are personally convinced your case can be won.

 Our DUI attorneys are experienced in Colorado DUI law and have relationships with deputy district attorneys.
 We can speak frankly with them about your case and the current DUI law.
 They respect our opinion because we know criminal law well.
 Don’t send a part-time DUI lawyer to meet the DA on your behalf.
 Your job and driving privilege are on the line.

-If the police pull you over while driving and you’ve been drinking, don’t agree to do the roadsides, be smart, exercise your right to remain silent and call the experienced DUI lawyers at O'Malley and Sawyer, LLC at 303-731-0719.
+If the police pull you over while driving and you’ve been drinking, don’t agree to do the roadsides, be smart, exercise your right to remain silent and call the experienced DUI lawyers at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.